hazelcast/big-data-benchmark/trade-monitor/README.md

 ### Run the Event Producer And the Benchmark Job

-In one SSH session with `Producer:
+In one SSH session with `Producer`:

 ```bash
 $ java -jar kafka-trade-producer-1.0-SNAPSHOT.jar